xdidiz/cbioportal/docs/Authenticating-Users-via-SAML.md

 # Setting up an Identity Provider

 As noted above, we provide details on how to preform SAML authentication via a commercial company:  [OneLogin](https://www.onelogin.com/).
+If you already have an IDP set up, you can skip this part and go to [Configuring SAML within cBioPortal](#configuring-saml-within-cbioportal).

 OneLogin provides a free tier for testing out SAML authentication, and is one of the easier options to get a complete SAML workflow set-up.
 Once you have OneLogin working, you should then have enough information to transition to your final authentication service.
 As you follow the steps below, the following link may be helpful: [How to Use the OneLogin SAML Test Connector](https://support.onelogin.com/hc/en-us/articles/202673944-How-to-Use-the-OneLogin-SAML-Test-Connector).

 To get started: